Mathilde Sternat

 Mathilde Sternat is a French cellist and arranger.

 Life

+Sternat with Malia at Jazz Fest Wien, Rathausplatz, Vienna, 2007; from left: André Manoukian, Malia, and Sternat.

 Sternat studied the cello and chamber music, notably with Étienne Péclard, at the Conservatoire de Paris and won her prize in 1995.
-Since then, she has been playing chamber music in small ensembles and in different chamber orchestras (Camerata Salzburg, Chamber Orchestra of Europe) and as soloist of several symphony orchestras (the Orchestre philharmonique de Montpellier, the Orchestre symphonique de Tours, the Orchestre lyrique de Tours).
+Since then, she has been playing chamber music in small ensembles and in different chamber orchestras (Camerata Salzburg and the Chamber Orchestra of Europe) and as soloist of several symphony orchestras (the Orchestre philharmonique de Montpellier, the Orchestre symphonique de Tours, and the Orchestre lyrique de Tours).